yogeshmpandey/yogeshmpandey.github.io/_posts/2015-11-29-Pretty-shitty-poems.md

 >He just want to stay free
 >help him out, unfuck him
 >As he can't go back to "us", and
->He can go back to "you" and "me"
+>He just can't go back to "you" and "me"